 Gravatar is a term that derives from Globally Recognized Avatar and enables you to add comments below as many articles in as many sites as you wish by only using the same email.

 This concept is quite handy, as it prevents people from creating numerous accounts for every website they visit only to leave a comment.

 To add a gravatar, go to the Discussion tab via the Settings menu and search for the Default Avatar area.
 From there you can customize your gravatar:

 9. Set up a Home Page

-The website homepage is also known as a welcome page is the first page a user sees when entering your site, and most of the time this page contains detailed information about the website’s content, what it does, and menus to all other places in the site.
+The website homepage, also known as a welcome page, is the first page a user sees when entering your site, and most of the time this page contains detailed information about the website’s content, what it does, and menus for all other places in the site.
 It is advisable to make the front page as appealing as possible, as it can make a great first impression and contribute to a large number of returning visitors.

 To select your homepage, simply go to Appearance and then open the Customize tab: